 A marriage may be either dissolved, following a petition for divorce and the granting of a decree absolute, or annulled, following a petition for nullity and the awarding of a decree of nullity.
 In this release, the term divorce includes both decrees absolute and decrees of nullity.

 Divorce statistics are analysed by sex, age and marital status before marriage, duration of marriage, age at divorce, the number and age of children involved, and the grounds for divorce.

-This is the first time that ONS has published annual 2010 divorce statistics for England and Wales.
+This is the first time that ONS has released 2011 divorce statistics for England and Wales.

-Both the male and female divorce rates rose in 2010.
-The male divorce rate reached 11.0 males divorcing per thousand married males, up from 10.5 in 2009.
-The female divorce rate reached 11.1 females divorcing per thousand married females, up from 10.6 in 2009.
+In 2011, 10.8 people divorced per thousand married population, compared with 12.9 in 2001.
+Similar decreases in the male and female divorce rates have also taken place since 2001 (Figure 2).
+The male divorce rate decreased to 10.8 divorces per thousand married males, down from 13.0 in 2001.
+The female divorce rate reached 10.8 divorces per thousand married females, down from 12.9 in 2001.

 One theory suggests that recession could contribute to a rise in partnership break-ups because of increased financial strain, changes in employment and related lifestyle changes.
 Social research in Britain has shown that unemployment and downturns in the housing market may be associated with family instability (Vaitilingam, 2011).
 In addition some individuals may believe they will get a more favourable divorce settlement if their income is currently low.

 In contrast, an alternative theory suggests that partnerships would be less likely to dissolve in an unfavourable economic climate because of an increase in family solidarity during difficult times and the need to postpone marital break-ups until the economy, and the value of their home improves (Bradford Wilcox, 2011).
 Any impact of the recession on divorce is likely to vary across different sectors of society.